 Thanks to our excellent location close to various high-tech clusters in Shenzhen, GT-Shenzhen students will have ample opportunities to pursue internships.
-GT-Shenzhen students who are Chinese citizens can work part-time on internships during a semester that they are taking classes.
+GT-Shenzhen students who are Chinese citizens can work part-time on internships during a semester when taking classes.
 International students wishing to gain industry experience while taking classes can only do so with an unpaid internship.
 GT-Shenzhen students can take a semester off to engage in a full-time internship in Shenzhen, but only after completing a semester of full-time study at GT-Shenzhen.

 - Spring and fall are regular semesters.
-Students cannot work for more than 20 hours per week on internship or other employment during the spring or fall semester.
+Students cannot work for more than 20 hours per week on an internship or other employment during the spring or fall semester.

 - An exception to the above is for students who have completed at least 2 semesters and 18 credit hours at GT-Shenzhen and wish to engage in a full-time internship by registering for INTN 6012.